lestrrat-go/jwx/docs/03-jwe.md

 By default, only some header fields are included in the result from `jwe.Encrypt()`.

-For protected headers, you can use the jws.
+For global protected headers, you can use the `jwe.WithProtectedHeaders()` option.

-In order to provide extra headers to the encrypted message, you will need to use `jwe.WithKey()` option with the `jwe.WithPerRecipientHeaders()` suboption.
+In order to provide extra headers to the encrypted message such as `apu` and `apv`, you will need to use `jwe.WithKey()` option with the `jwe.WithPerRecipientHeaders()` suboption.